 The multi-talented Takara Small helps audiences understand the technology reshaping our world.
-From AI and advanced robotics, to data and digital health, she offers a glimpse into the future balanced with what organizations can do today to drive growth.
+From AI and advanced robotics to data and digital health, she offers a glimpse into the future balanced with what organizations can do today to drive growth.
 Her work as a journalist, podcaster, and consultant has taken her across the globe.

 Small is a technology columnist for CBC Radio’s Metro Morning, where she discusses the latest in tech trends and news.
-She is also a tech contributor for CBC’s Canada Tonight, BBC’s World News Service, and etalk, and her writing has appeared in several publications including Fortune, Canadian Business, and Chatelaine.
+She is also a tech contributor for CBC’s Canada Tonight, BBC’s World News Service, and Etalk, and the host of the new podcast, They Did That: History Lost and Found.
+In addition, her writing has appeared in several publications including Fortune, Canadian Business, and Chatelaine.

 Previously, Small was the host of the Globe and Mail’s podcast I’ll Go First, which was Canada’s #1 tech podcast in 2018.
 She also hosted CBC’s investigative podcast series, A Death in Cryptoland, which explored the rise and fall of a failed cryptocurrency exchange.